 Action: Ensure nothing is blocking the exhaust and that there is proper airflow.
 Check the tubes in the chamber for cracks or holes.
 If there are no issues then the high-level switch may be bad.
 Test the high-level switch with a multimeter.

 Should the flame that is burning the gas in the combustion chamber go out, it will most certainly shut down your RV furnace to avoid gas from continuing to flow into the furnace.
 Providing the gas is being burned properly, it is possible the flame sensor is bad.
 The flame sensor is most likely part of the ignitor assembly.

 Keep track of your RV maintenance

 Patience and understanding of how they operate are key to fixing your RV furnace.
 Prevention of many problems can be avoided with periodic maintenance and cleaning and could save you waiting in the cold for an expensive service call.
-Use an online tool like Maintain My RV to keep track of all your RV maintenance in one place.
+Use an online tool like RV LIFE Maintenance to keep track of all your RV maintenance in one place.
 It will also send you timely reminders when RV maintenance is due to help you avoid expensive repairs and potentially serious accidents.

 - What You Need To Know About RV Heating Options

 - Keeping This Spare Part In Your Kit Could Save Your Trip

 Have you had to fix an RV furnace?
 Let us know in the comments below, on our Facebook page, or share them with the RV community on iRV2 Forums.